Walking Tours in the uk

 We have tested this website by using an accessibility moderating tool: Lighthouse.

 What are we doing to improve accessibility?

-We have undertaken accessibility training: Wheel The World to widen our knowledge of in-person and digital accessibility.
-We are in the process of developing documentation regarding accessibility awareness for our tour guides.
-We aim to resolve outstanding accessibility issues on the website in 2021.
+We have undertaken accessibility training with Wheel The World to widen our knowledge of in-person and digital accessibility.
+All of our tour guides have access to and are trained on an accessibility document based on the knowledge from Wheel the World.
+We aim to resolve outstanding accessibility issues on the website in 2022

 This statement was prepared on Monday 14th June 2021.
 It was last updated on August 1st 2022 and will be reviewed on a yearly basis in May/June.
 If you think we could do anything to improve please contact us at firstname.lastname@example.org.